 Step 3: Submission to WIRB.
 Once SLU authorization (the signed WIRB Submission Authorization Form) is received, the investigator can proceed with submission of materials directly to WIRB.
 The SLU Authorization Form with Appendix C should be included with the WIRB submission, along with the SLU approved HIPAA Authorization form.
-The WIRB website can be referenced for assistance in submitting materials (www.wirb.com).
+The WIRB website and WIRB CONNEXUS system can be referenced for assistance in submitting materials (www.wirb.com).

 Step 5: Do not commence research until all institutional approvals are in place.
 Make sure that all institutional approvals and the clinical trial agreement are in place prior to beginning the study.